 Flats can cause discomfort due to inadequate arch support, a lack of cushioning, or an improper fit.
 To reduce pain, consider insoles with arch support, choose flats with built-in cushioning, or opt for a wider toe box.
 Consulting with a podiatrist can help identify specific foot conditions that contribute to the discomfort.

-If you can’t walk at all in flat shoes, your problem is either your feet or the fit.
-Your feet might be too flat for walking, or they may pronate excessively so that walking requires extra effort to compensate for bones and muscles not working together as they should.
-Let’s take a look at why your feet hurt when wearing flats…
+If you can’t walk at all in flat shoes. your problem is either your feet or the fit.
+Your feet might be too flat for walking. or they may pronated excessively so that walking requires extra effort to compensate for bones and muscles not working together as they should.
+Let’s take a look at why your feet hurt when wearing flats.

 There are many people who appear to be able to walk long distances in flat shoes without any noticeable discomfort.
 This is no doubt due to the fact that these individuals have well-conditioned leg muscles and are able to support their body weight on their legs with minimal effort.